pratimugale/PRUSS-Bindings/C/README.md

-#Generate bindings using Swig
+# Swig
 Swig is a tool to generate language bindings.
-It can be used to create interfaces for C/C++ code.
+It can be used to create interfaces for C/C++ code in various languages.
 ## Requirements
 * Swig (v3.0 or newer)
 * Python-3.5